2 Ocean County fishermen die after 14-foot waves overwhelm boat

 2 fishermen from Ocean County die off Oregon coast

-Two recent Jersey Shore residents were one of three fishermen who died after their boat capsized Tuesday night off the Oregon coast.
+Two recent Jersey Shore residents were among three fishermen who died after their boat capsized Tuesday night off the Oregon coast.

 The U.S. Coast Guard responded to a call for a fishing vessel that needed assistance crossing Yaquina Bay, according to Oregon State Police.
 Using a helicopter, they found the capsized Mary B II.